School of Medicine » Bioengineering » SOM-Bioengineering - Cardiovascular and Muscle Biology

 Breakfast Club Distinguished Lecture with Benjamin Miller, PhD

-Speaker: David Mack, PhD Professor of Rehabilitation Medicine University of Washington Talk Title: TBD.
+Speaker: Bradley P. Morgan, PhD CEO and Scientific Advisor BPM4BioPharma LLC Talk Title: Modulation of Muscle Contractility: The Design of Novel Therapeutics for Cardiovascular Disease.
 Event interval: Single day event.
 Campus location: South Lake Union Administration (Slu Building C) (SLC).
 Online Meeting Link: https://washington.zoom.us/j/4865023668.
 Campus room: Orin Smith Auditorium.
 Accessibility Contact: Katie Mitzelfelt: kmitz@uw.edu.
 Event Types: Lectures/Seminars.
 Event sponsors: Event Hosts: Silvia Marchianò PhD, PharmD & Ana Valencia, PhD Administrative support for Breakfast Club provided by the Center for Cardiovascular Biology, the Mitochondria and Metabolism Center, the Center for Translational Muscle Research, the Wellstone Muscular Dystrophy Research Center, and the Division of Cardiology.
 Target Audience: Anyone with an interest in Cardiovascular Biology.
-Thursday, November 13, 2025, 9:00 AM – 10:00 AM.
+Thursday, November 20, 2025, 9:00 AM – 10:00 AM.

 Center for Translational Muscle Research (CTMR) Annual Symposium